Crinan Canal: History

 In 1866 a steam-powered passenger boat Linnet replaced horse-drawn boats for tourists.
 Linnet remained in service until 1929.

 Between 1930 and 1932, new sea locks were built at either end, making the canal accessible at any state of tide.
 The swing bridge at Ardrishaig was installed at this time.
 The canal became the responsibility of British Waterways in 1962.
 It closed for nine-week period in October 1987 to allow some refurbishment.
-On 2 July 2012 the British Waterways functions in Scotland were transferred to Scottish Canals.
+On 2 July 2012 the British Waterways functions in Scotland became Scottish Canals.

-Today the canal is a popular route for leisure craft between the Firth of Clyde and the west coast of Scotland, used by nearly 2,000 boats annually.
-The towpath is part of National Cycle Route 78, which links Campbeltown, Oban, Fort William and Inverness.